-§ 15505.
-Local development districts and organizations
+§15505.
+Local development districts and organi-

-- (a) Grants to Local Development DISTRICTS.-Subject to the requirements of this section, a Commission may make grants to a local development district to assist in the payment of development planning and administrative expenses. - (b) CONDITIONS FOR GRANTS.- - (1) MAXIMUM AMOUNT.-The amount of a grant awarded under this section may not exceed 80 percent of the administrative and planning expenses of the local development district receiving the grant. - (2) MAXIMUM PERIOD FOR STATE AGENCIES.-In the case of a State agency certified as a local development district, a grant may not be awarded to the agency under this section for more than 3 fiscal years. - (3) Local share.-The contributions of a local development district for administrative expenses may be in cash or in kind, fairly evaluated, including space, equipment, and services - (c) DUTIES OF LOCAL DEVELOPMENT DISTRICTS.-A local development district shall- - (1) operate as a lead organization serving multicounty areas in the region at the local level: - (2) assist the Commission in carrying out outreach activities for local governments, community development groups, the business community, and the public;

-- (3) serve as a liaison between State and local governments, nonprofit organizations (including community-based groups and educational institutions), the business community, and citizens; and - (4) assist the individuals and entities described in paragraph (3) in identifying, assessing, and facilitating projects and programs to promote the economic development of the region.
+- (a) GRANTS TO LOCAL DEVELOPMENT DIS-TRICTS.-Subject to the requirements of this section, a Commission may make grants to a local development district to assist in the payment of development planning and administrative ex- - (b) CONDITIONS FOR GRANTS.- - (1) MAXIMUM AMOUNT.-The amount of a grant awarded under this section may not exceed 80 percent of the administrative and planning expenses of the local development district receiving the grant. - (2) MAXIMUM PERIOD FOR STATE AGENCIES.-In the case of a State agency certified as a local development district, a grant may not be awarded to the agency under this section for more than 3 fiscal years. - (3) LOCAL SHARE.-The contributions of a local development district for administrative expenses may be in cash or in kind, fairly evaluated, including space, equipment, and services. - (c) DUTIES OF LOCAL DEVELOPMENT DIS-TRICTS.-A local development district shall- - (1) operate as a lead organization serving multicounty areas in the region at the local level: - (2) assist the Commission in carrying out outreach activities for local governments, community development groups, the business community, and the public; - (3) serve as a liaison between State and local governments, nonprofit organizations (including community-based groups and educational institutions), the business community, and citizens; and - (4) assist the individuals and entities described in paragraph (3) in identifying, assessing, and facilitating projects and programs to promote the economic development of the region.

 (Added Pub.
 L. 110-234, title XIV, §14217(a)(2), May 22, 2008, 122 Stat.
 1477, and Pub.
-L. 110-246, §4(a), title XIV, §14217(a)(2), June 18, 2008, 122 Stat.
+L. 110-246, $\S4(a)$, title XIV, $\S14217(a)(2)$, June 18, 2008, 122 Stat.
 1664, 2239.)